marianocarrazana/rouge/README.md

 **Set the configuration**

-Open the config.json file and adapt the content for your site.
+Open the config.json file and adapt the content for your site, for now only change the `site_url` to your actual site URL.

-`paths.views`: is the folder where you put your html templates.
+`paths.views`: is the folder where you put your HTML templates.

 `paths.controllers`: is the folder where you put your php logic.